 You fell prey to a pitfall found in both web design and fence building.
 What?
 Fence building?

 Have you ever built a fence?
 I built a fence once with my Dad, who is a perfectionist.
 Long after my great-great-grandchildren are laid to rest, this fence will still stand.
 When we built this fence, we put down a stake at each end called a terminal post, then we ran a line between the two terminal posts.
 We used this line as a constant guide to ensure that we were not getting off course.
 Even just a small deviation of .5%, carried out over a long enough distance, could have destroyed the perfect results we wanted to achieve.

-In web design, if you do not keep in continual contact with your client, it is like building a fence without a guideline.
-Chances are, in the end, you will find yourself miles off course.
+In web design, if you do not keep in continual contact with your client, it is like building a fence without a guideline and chances are, in the end, you will find yourself miles off course.